 Lavra ahead

 For our Camino Portuguese lodging we chose to book rooms at hostels, pensions, hotels, etc. rather than stay at albergues because of Covid concerns.
-Although we missed albergues’ communal energy experienced on past walks, it was nice having our own bathrooms with regular size bath towels — a luxury!
-Privacy & downsized gear were appreciated — no need to bring sleeping bags/liners/throws & ‘camp’ towels.
+Although we missed albergues’ communal energy experienced on past walks, it was nice having our own bathrooms with regular size towels — a luxury!
+Privacy & downsized gear were appreciated — no need to bring sleeping bags/liners & ‘camp’ towels.

 By chance we arrived during the Festival of St. John (Festa de Sao Joao), which happens in early June.
 Light displays decorated streets, and at night they illuminated the town.
+An outdoor plaza concert added to the festivities.

 A bountiful garden in Junqueira — typical of gardens seen all along Camino Portuguese